tsvetilian-ty/WatchIt-Desktop-Client/README.md

 ## Screenshots

-Non of the movies shown on the screenshots below are the "real" movies!
+None of the movies shown on the screenshots below are the "real" movies!
 We use movies with public access from [this gist](https://gist.github.com/jsturgis/3b19447b304616f18657), the calls to [OMDb API](http://www.omdbapi.com/) are build based on [directory structure](#user-guide) not the video file itself!

 ![Movies](screenshots/desktop_watchit.PNG)